 Support for Children

-Daily, we have people from all over the world come and stay with us as our guests in our hostels in Vienna, Munich, Budapest and Berlin.
-Our staff and we have travelled a lot ourselves and have also come to see parts of the world in which people live in great poverty.
+Daily, we have people from all over the world come and stay with us as our guests in our hostels in Berlin, Budapest, London, Munich and Vienna.
+We have travelled a lot ourselves and have also come to see parts of the world in which people live in great poverty.
 We do not only want to speak about social responsibility, we want to act on it.

-Previously, we have invested our support selectively in single projects, but have now come up with the idea to accompany projects on a long-term and sustainable basis.
-We came across the “Kindernothilfe” (Help for kids in need) through talks and internet-research.
-Kids are – as is very well known – the weakest link in the chain, and with our sponsorship we hope to enable them a start into a better future.
+Previously, we have invested our support selectively in single projects, but as we came across the “Kindernothilfe” (Help for kids in need), we decided to focus our support on some of their projects on a long-term basis.
+Kids are have a very weak position in many societies and with our sponsorship we hope to enable them a start into a better future.

 (Marcus Praschinger/Sascha Dimitriewicz)

 Rehabilitation and educational centre for expelled pregnant girls and women in Dhaka / Bangladesh.
 The institution, which is situated in the capital city Dhaka, is a place of refuge for girls and women from all over Bangladesh who have become pregnant unintentionally and have therefore been expelled from their families.
 These girls are mainly between 14 and 20 years of age, but also younger girls or women take refuge and are being cared for.
 The centre offers these abused, unmarried, pregnant women not only safety and the satisfaction of their essential need, but also a comprehensive medical care.

 Most of the uneducated girls learn how to read, write and calculate during their stay; additionally, they can attend job-specific training classes.
 After they have given birth, the girls themselves decide whether they want to leave their babies in the centre and return to their families or be given the option to live in a shared flat with other mothers from the centre.
 On average, there are 35 young women and 25 children living in this institution.